 If you’re not finding a valve to a specific fixture, you can shut off the water to the entire house.
 Look for a main valve, possibly located in the basement, on an outside wall that faces the street.
 There should also be a main valve near the street or sidewalk in front of your house, although it may require a special tool to turn off this valve.
 Often this water shut-off valve is located in a buried box with a cement or metal lid.

 Know in advance how to shut off the water.
 It’s a good idea to know where and how to turn off the water to your house in case of an emergency.
-Water pipes can break due to an freezing weather, old age, and other causes.
+Water pipes can break due to freezing weather, old age and other causes.
+Knowing how to shut off the water can prevent serious water damage to your home.